 St. Joseph Parish Religious Prep Education Ministry Goal

 The goal of Saint Joseph’s Parish Religious Prep Education Program is to help our children foster a close and loving relationship with God in the tradition of the Catholic Church.
-We believe that growth in faith is a lifelong journey, undertaken in a faith community that includes their families, their classmates and catechists and the parish community, and guided by the Holy Spirit.
-Along with their families we wish to teach the children through an active Catechetical learning program that translates into an active faith as a Catholic.
+We believe that growth in faith is a lifelong journey, undertaken in a faith community that includes their families, their classmates and catechists and the parish community, and guided by the Holy Spirit and includes their families their classmates and catechists, and the parish community.
 Parents are invited to join us in support of our program and guidelines.

-PREP REGISTRATION FORM Through the parish religious prep program, St. Joseph’s Church strives to education and instruct children in faith formation while also helping them grow in their understanding of the faith and of God’s role in their lives.
-All children from kindergarten to eighth grade are welcome to sign up for classes and join in this faith sharing experience.
+, PREP REGISTRATION FORM Through the parish religious prep program, St. Joseph’s Church strives to help our children grow in their understanding of the faith and of God’s role in their lives.
+All children from first to eighth grade are welcome to sign up for classes and join in this faith sharing experience.

 “No one can enter the kingdom of God without being born of water and spirit” (Jn 3:5) Baptisms are held on the Second Sunday of every month.
 Baptismal classes must be completed.
 Please contact the rectory for further information.

 Penance is experiencing God’s mercy first hand and through his forgiveness we are able to get closer to him and stay close to his truth and endless mercy.
-First Penance is celebrated a few weeks before First Communion.
+First Penance is celebrated before Lent.

 “I am the Bread that came down from heaven…unless you eat the flesh of the Son of Man and drink his blood, you do not have life within you” (Jn 6:51,53).
 To Catholics this is the sacrament that is vital in entering the kingdom of God and achieving eternal life.